chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/test.md

 description: 'Learn the ways to test UI components'
 ---

 No Storybook tutorial would be complete without testing.
-Testing is essential to creating high quality UIs.
-In modular systems, miniscule tweaks can result in major regressions.
-So far we encountered three types of tests:
+Testing is essential to creating high-quality UIs.
+In modular systems, minuscule tweaks can result in major regressions.
+So far, we have encountered three types of tests:

 - **Manual tests** rely on developers to manually look at a component to verify it for correctness.
 They help us sanity check a component’s appearance as we build.
 - **Snapshot tests** with Storyshots capture a component’s rendered markup.
 They help us stay abreast of markup changes that cause rendering errors and warnings.